petruse4ka/RSS-REACT2025/README.md

 npm run dev
 ```

-This will launch the Vite development server to test that the project has been setup correctly.
+This will launch the Next.js development server to test that the project has been setup correctly.

 > ⚠️ **Important:** If your IDE shows TypeScript-related errors, make sure to check not only the installed TypeScript version but also the TypeScript configuration in your IDE.
 For **Visual Studio Code** select the TypeScript version by either:
 >